-National Interagency Buying Teams See National Interagency Mobilization Guide National BUYTs consist of seven (7) positions: two (2) qualified procurement personnel, four (4) personnel support positions and one (1) procurement or leader trainee.
-Each team shall have at least one Contracting Officer with a minimum of \$150,000 warrant authority.
+The Geographic BUYTs consist of four (4) positions: one (1) qualified procurement personnel, two (2) support personnel and one (1) trainee.
+Each team shall have at least one (1) procurement official with a minimum \$25,000 warrant authority.
+Support personnel from the incident agency may be used.

-BUYT status and IROC roster will be maintained by GBCC.

-- All BUYT members will be ordered through and mobilized by GBCC and Local dispatch center. - 35 36 37 - The National BUYT call-out schedule is on a year-round rotation.
+- BUYTs status and IROC rosters will be maintained by GBCC. - All BUYT members will be ordered and mobilized through GBCC and local dispatch centers. - BUYT members are unavailable for non-team assignments without prior approval of the BUYT leader.